XHNAT-TDT

-XHNAT-TDT is a Grupo Multimedios owned and operated station in Nuevo Laredo, Tamaulipas, Mexico.
-The station is primarily affiliated to Multimedios Plus.
-It's transmitter is located on Avenida Jesús Carranza in Nuevo Laredo.
+XHNAT-TDT (channel 6) is a television station in Nuevo Laredo, Tamaulipas, Mexico, serving as an owned and operated station of Canal 6.
+Its transmitter is located on Avenida Jesús Carranza in Nuevo Laredo.
 When XHNAT first went on the air it was a Galavisión-rebroadcaster Televisa affiliate, part of the Grupo Multimedios concession of 1994, before they decided to switch to their own television network Multimedios Televisión.
-Milenio TV and Teleritmo are available on its subchannels 45.2 and 45.3.
+Milenio TV and Teleritmo are available on its subchannels 6.2 and 6.3.